goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - `useEffect` function that no putting in an array as a second argument is going to be called 100 percent of the time.
 - If we do not pass in that second array that `useEffect` function is going to be called every single time the component rerenders.
-- `useEffect` functoin that contains an empty array as a second argument is not going to be called second time.
+- `useEffect` function that contains an empty array as a second argument is not going to be called second time.
 - It is essentially Identical with `componentDidMount`.
-- `useEffect` functoin that contains objects in array as a second argument is going to be called.
+- `useEffect` function that contains objects in array as a second argument is going to be called.
 - Because everytime we create an object in JS, these are different objects in memory.

 <h2 name="184">Quick Gotcha with UseEffect</h2>